ErHaWeb/klaro_consent_manager/Documentation/Integrator/HowTo/CustomPurpose/Index.rst

 In the backend, the new purpose is now visible for services and as part of the sorting in the Klaro configuration under the defined title.

 ..  figure:: /Images/HowTo-CustomPurpose-Backend.png
+    :alt: Custom purpose option in a TYPO3 backend service record

 Frontend
 ========